In this "immortal quatrain," Dorothy Parker explained that her limit was two:

 “I had been fed, in my youth, a lot of old wives' tales about the way men would instantly forsake a beautiful woman to flock around a brilliant one.
 It is but fair to say that, after getting out in the world, I had never seen this happen.”

 “So, you're the man who can't spell 'fuck.'"
-(Dorothy Parker to Norman Mailer after publishers had convinced Mailer to replace the word with a euphemism, 'fug,' in his 1948 book, "The Naked and the Dead.”)
+(Dorothy Parker to Norman Mailer after publishers had convinced Mailer to replace the word with a euphemism, 'fug,' in "The Naked and the Dead.”)
+Addendum: Note this is possibly a misattribution, perhaps said by Tallulah Bankhead (hat tip to reader Michael Skeet).

 “Men seldom make passes at girls who wear glasses.”